 4. Sea Salt

 On Third Street South, Fabrizio Aielli began his dynasty of now four esteemed Naples restaurants.
-Sea Salt remains his flagship, defining high-end seafood style with sustainable catches, local produce, organic foods, and a massive wine selection.
-Its centerpiece bar circles from the open, beach-toned dining room to the popular, pet-friendly patio — all very chichi, but equally comfortable and welcoming.
+Sea Salt remains his flagship, defining the high-end seafood restaurant style with sustainable catches, local produce, organic foods, and a massive wine selection.
+Its centerpiece bar circles from the open, beach-toned dining room to the popular, pet-friendly patio with outdoor seating — all very chichi, but equally comfortable and welcoming.

-Pro Tip: For a celebratory splurge, invite friends to share a multi-coursed, custom-designed Chef’s Table experience.
+Pro Tip: For a celebratory splurge, invite friends to share the multi-course, custom-designed Chef’s Table experience.

 5. 21 Spices By Chef Asif